The Ultimate Guide to 11 Plus Exam Prep: Everything You Need to Succeed Without the Stress

 Let’s talk about the "machinery" of the brain.
 The human mind is not a bucket you can just pour information into until it’s full.
 It’s more like a muscle that needs consistent, varied tension.

 To keep the engine from overheating, I’m a huge advocate of the Pomodoro Technique.
-25 minutes of high-intensity focus, followed by a 5-minute break.
+This involves 25 minutes of high-intensity focus, followed by a 5-minute break.
 During that break?
 No screens.
-Have a satsuma, do a star jump, or engage in a very brief debate with the cat.
+Have a satsuma, do a star jump, or engage in a brief debate with the cat.
 Then, back to the grind.
 This keeps the "output" high and the stress levels low.

 The Secret Weapon: One-on-One Online Tutoring